citp/privacy-policy-historical/t/th/the/thecheesecakefactory.com.md

 **SECURITY**

 This website employs commercial firewall technology that uses Secure Socket Layer protection and 128-bit encryption to maintain the security of your information.
 We may assign you a login identification name and password to access our services.
 We will not disclose such identifying information to any individual without your authorization.
+The Cheesecake Factory protects your information using commercially reasonable technical, physical, and administrative security measures to reduce the risk of loss, misuse, unauthorized access, disclosure or modification of your information.
+Some of our safeguards include firewalls, data encryption, physical access controls, and administrative informational controls.
+While we have employed security technologies and procedures to assist safeguarding your personal information, no system or network can be guaranteed to be 100% secure.
+If required by law, we shall notify you in the event that any of your Personal Information or other information you provided is compromised.

+**DATA PROCESSING AND STORING**

+The Cheesecake Factory and its third-party service providers may process or store your personal information in the United States of America, Canada, and/or other countries around the world.
+Regardless of the company or person who processes your information and where it is processed, we will take steps to protect your information in accordance with applicable data protection laws and this Privacy Policy.

 **CHOICE AND CONTROL**

 In order to provide service to you, we may send you communications related to your transactions, security or the administration of this website.
 From time to time, we may also send you other messages or updates about The Cheesecake Factory, our website and promotions or other activities.
-If you do not wish to receive non-transaction/security related communications from The Cheesecake Factory, please contact us where specified in the Contact section, below.
+If you do not wish to receive non-transaction/security related communications from The Cheesecake Factory, please contact us where specified in the [Contact](https://web.archive.org/connect) section, below.

-You may also request information about your account with us, including a copy of your customer profile.
-We will provide this information to you on your request, and will update and correct your profile if you wish to make changes.
+You may also update information about your account with us, including a copy of your customer profile.
+We will update and correct your profile if you wish to make changes.

+**ACCESSING YOUR INFORMATION**

+Under the Personal Information and Electronic Documents Act of Canada and related Canadian provincial legislation, you have the right, under certain circumstances, to access information we hold about you, including a copy of your customer profile.
+Any such access request must be writing and provided to us at the email or postal addresses described in the "Contact Us" section below.
+Any such access request may be subject to a small administrative fee to meet our costs in providing you with details of the information we hold about you.

+**CONTACT US**

+We welcome your questions, comments and concerns about privacy.
+You may use [Contact Us](https://web.archive.org/connect) to ask The Cheesecake Factory a privacy question or correct Personal Information or other information you have provided to us.
+You can contact The Cheesecake Factory’s Privacy Officer at [PrivacyOfficer@thecheesecakefactory.com](mailto:PrivacyOfficer@thecheesecakefactory.com).